A Day Trip from Dublin: The Bray to Greystones Walk

 Following the Coastal path from Bray to Graystones

-The coastal path follows the railroad tracks that seem to just dance on the edge of the cliff.
+The coastal path follows the railway line that seems to just dance on the edge of the cliff.
 You’ll walk by large pastures with grazing sheep adding to the idyllic surroundings.
-There are also large fields with blooming yellow flowers.
+There are also large fields with beautiful flowers in the spring.

 The paths are dirt, but wide enough to walk side by side if you feel so inclined.
-The majority of the coastal path is lined with fences or stone walls separating you from a massive fall.
+The majority of the coastal path is lined with fences or stone walls separating you from the cliff edges.

-Compared to its more popular counterpart in Howth, I found the Bray to Greystones walk had a bit more of a local vibe.
+Compared to a perhaps slightly more popular cliff walk in Howth, I found the Bray to Greystones walk had a bit more of a local vibe.
 There were people taking their dogs for a walk, families out for a summer stroll, and girlfriends chatting as they passed by me.

-As you get closer to Greystones, the views become a bit less impressive than they were at the start of the walk.
+As you get closer to Greystones and the walk finishes, the views become a bit less impressive than they were at the start of the walk.
 But as you come into the harbor you’ll notice a small beach and a few restaurants.

 The view into Greystones from Bray